4.2.2 Religious Foundations for Moral Values

 The term ‘religion’ is used to refer to all of these visualisations of the external forces which affect humanity.

 Religions offer ways of understanding the world.
 A religion doesn’t necessarily conflict with a scientific description of the universe – it offers a different way of thinking about it.
-The term ‘God’, if taken literally to depict a “superhuman, supernatural intelligence who deliberately designed and created the universe and everything in it, including us” as quoted in A Summary of The God Delusion, was ridiculed as unscientific by Richard Dawkins – but he failed to recognise the value of a humanising narrative that anyone can relate to and which clarifies moral issues.
+The term ‘God’ can be taken literally to depict a “superhuman, supernatural intelligence who deliberately designed and created the universe and everything in it, including us”.
+That literal understanding was ridiculed as unscientific by Richard Dawkins – but he failed to recognise the value of a humanising narrative that anyone can relate to and which clarifies moral issues.

 Although many thinkers have assumed that religious adherence would inevitably decline as a result of discoveries in science and post-Enlightenment thinking, the opposite is actually the case.
 A Pew Research report on The Future of World Religions: Population Growth Projections, 2010-2050 indicates that demographic trends will lead to an overall growth in religious adherence whilst “Europe is the only region where the total population is projected to decline.”
 Religion still plays a major role in society, notably continuing in America where The Economist reports that Young Americans believe in a vengeful God.